-A major objective of the GEWEX (Global Energy and Water Experiment) has been to develop land surface models (LSMs) for research, application and prediction.
-LSMs developed for these purposes have included the Variable Infiltration Capacity model (VIC; Liang et al, 1994, Peters-Lidard, 1997), the National Center for Atmospheric Research's (NCAR's) Common Land Model (CLM; Bonan et al 2002), the National Aeronautic and Space Administration's (NASA's) Mosaic (Koster and Suarez 1992), and Noah (Ek et al 2003).
-Noah was developed jointly by National Centers for Environmental Prediction (NCEP), Oregon State University, the Air Force, and the Hydrology Research Laboratory at the National Weather Service under the sponsorship of the NOAA Office of Global Programs (OGP) and was implemented in NCEP's regional Eta model and its data assimilation system (EDAS) in the mid-1990s.
+A major objective of the Global Energy and Water Experiment (GEWEX) has been to develop land surface models (LSMs) for research, application, and prediction.
+LSMs developed for these purposes have included the Variable Infiltration Capacity model (VIC; Liang et al. 1994; Peters-Lidard 1997), the National Center for Atmospheric Research's (NCAR's) Common Land Model (CLM; Bonan et al. 2002), the National Aeronautic and Space Administration's (NASA's) Mosaic (Koster and Suarez 1992), and the land surface model Noah (Ek et al. 2003).
+Noah was developed jointly by the National Centers for Environmental Prediction (NCEP), Oregon State University (OSU), the Air Force, and the Hydrology Research Laboratory at the National Weather Service under the sponsorship of the National Oceanic and Atmospheric Administration (NOAA) Office of Global Programs (OGP) and was implemented in NCEP's regional Eta model and its data assimilation system (EDAS) in the mid-1990s.
 Noah was recently implemented into NCEP's Global Forecast System (GFS) and Global Data Assimilation System (GDAS) in 2005.